dbanetto/uni/pen-lab/report.md

 To prevent further attempts the IP address is then added to a blacklist on the host firewall to drop all requests from untrusted user.
+However, this can be by-passed with a distributed effort to brute force a password.
+This is due to `Fail2Ban` focuses on a single host attempting too many times and cannot recognise a distributed attempt and has no means to prevent it.

 `Fail2Ban` has the same overall goal as `SNORT` and `SNORBY` of detecting possible intrusions, but the method to achieve this